aces/Loris/modules/dataquery/test/TestPlan.md

 ## Filters

 - Click on `Add Filters` in `Next Steps` and make sure no filter is already selected.
-The sentence `Currently querying for ALL candidates` should be displayed under the light-blue notification.
+Assert that the sentence `Currently querying for ALL candidates` should be displayed under the light-blue notification.

 - Assert the light-blue notification saying `Note that only candidates which you have permission to access in LORIS are included in results.
 Number of results may vary from other users running the same query' is there`.